qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/network_analysis.rst

 15 minutes?".
 Answers to these questions are fire station's areas of availability.

-To find the areas of availability we can use method :func:`dijkstra` of the :class:`QgsGraphAnalyzer` class.
-It is enough to compare the elements of the cost array with a predefined value.
+To find the areas of availability we can use method :meth:`dijkstra
+<qgis.analysis.QgsGraphAnalyzer.dijkstra>` of the :class:`QgsGraphAnalyzer
+<qgis.analysis.QgsGraphAnalyzer>` class.
+It is enough to compare the elements of
+the cost array with a predefined value.
 If cost[i] is less than or equal to a predefined value, then vertex i is inside the area of availability, otherwise it is outside.